2016 race devolves into ugly fight over treatment of women

 Clinton adviser Jennifer Palmieri said the latest revelations match "everything we know about the way Donald Trump has treated women."

-Trump's campaign denied the reports and threatened to sue The New York Times if the paper did not retract its story.
+Trump's campaign denied the reports and threatened to sue The New York Times if it does not retract its story.

 Taken together, the revelations about Trump and his counterprogramming about Bill Clinton have plunged an already rancorous campaign to new lows.
 The real estate mogul has also aggressively charged that Hillary Clinton not only needs to be defeated in November, but also "has got to go to jail."
 His campaign is also facing questions about ties to Russian interests accused of hacking Democratic groups, as well as the hacking of a top Clinton adviser's emails.